 WHO SHOULD TEST?

 This test is optional - - you must sign up and pay in order to take the PSAT/NMSQT!
-Students with strong English and math coursework are typically most successful.
+Sophomores and Juniors with strong English and math coursework (at least through Geometry) are typically most successful.

 - Many corporate organizations sponsor scholarships for children of their employees.